 Development Permit Areas for the Protection of the Natural Environment

-The RMOW introduced two new development permit areas for protection of the natural environment in its recently revised Official Community Plan: Wetlands, Riparian and Other Sensitive Ecosystems.
+The Resort Municipality of Whistler (RMOW) introduced two new development permit areas for protection of the natural environment in its recently revised Official Community Plan (OCP): Wetlands, Riparian and Other Sensitive Ecosystems.
 When development is proposed for lands within these areas as shown on OCP Schedules I, J and K, the proponent must contact the RMOW Planning department to initiate the development permit process.

 The RMOW monitors a set of ecosystem indicators such as pileated woodpeckers, beavers, vegetation plots and ice on/ice off to track the state of our natural environment.
 It has also partnered in the past with the Whistler Biodiversity Project whose goal is to document as many species as possible in the Whistler Valley.